 Varāha.
-Wild boar (Dhp.325; Th.101).
+Wild boar (Dhp 325; Th 101).
 See Sūkara.

 Valli.
-A general term for creepers, climbers and vines (Ja.V,37; Vin.III,144).
+A general term for creepers, climbers and vines (Ja V 37; Vin III 144).
 See Lāta.

 Vallibha.
-Uncertain, but perhaps Averrhoa bilimbi, Hindi bilimbi (Ja.VI,536.
+Uncertain, but perhaps Averrhoa bilimbi (Ja VI 536.
 A small attractive tree producing a yellowish, sharply five-angled fruit.
 The juice of this fruit is made into a refreshing fruit drink and also used to remove stains from clothes.

 Vassikā.
-Sometimes also vassikī, this plant is often identified as jasmine (Dhp.377).
-However it is more likely to be Justicia adhatoda, Bengali vasaka.
-This bushy shrub grows up to 2.5 metres high and has elliptic leaves, large white fragrant flowers and is commonly grown in gardens.
-The flower was made into garlands (M.I, 32) and was considered the most fragrant of all flowers (A.V,22).
-The Buddha said: 'Of all fragrances, sandalwood, tagara, blue water lily or vassikī, the fragrance of virtue is the best' (Dhp.55).See Sumanā.
+Sometimes also vassikī, a plant often identified as jasmine (Dhp 377).
+However whether this name is a synonym for sumanā or some other plant is not certain.
+The plant's flowers were made into garlands (M I 32) and were considered the most fragrant of all flowers (A V 22).
+The Buddha said: 'Of all fragrances, sandalwood, tagara, blue water lily or vassikī, the fragrance of virtue is the best' (Dhp 55).

 Vātaghata.
-A type of tree, sometimes also vātaghatāka (Ja.V,407; IV,298).
+A type of tree, sometimes also vātaghatāka (Ja V 407; IV 298).
 The name means 'wind destroying' and may refer to the tree's ability, when taken as a medicine, to dispel bodily wind.

 Vātamiga.
-A type of animal (Ja.V,416; VI,538).
+A type of animal (Ja V 416; VI 538).

-Vātiṅgaṇa.
-Egg Plant, Hindi baingan, Solanum melongena (Ja.V,131).
+Vātingaṇa.
+Egg Plant, Solanum melongena (Ja V 131).
 An erect plant with large elliptic leaves, prickles on the stem, branches and underside of the leaves and an elongated oval fruit which can be eaten.
 The fruit, either creamy-white, yellow or deep purple, can be very large in cultivated plants but is small in those growing wild.
 The egg plant probably originated in India.

 Vānara.
-Hunuman Langur, also sometimes kapi or gonangula (Th.113; 601) Semnophitecus entellus.
+Hanuman Langur, also sometimes kapi or gonangula (Th 113; 601) Semnophitecus entellus.
 This large primate has a silver-grey body with a white belly and a black face.
 With its long limbs and tail the langur moves through the trees or along the ground with a series of graceful bounds.
-Langurs have hands, feet and faces resembling those of humans (Ja.III,73).
-The Buddha said that the distracted person 'jumps from here to there like a langur searching for fruit in the forest' (Dhp.334).
-Sometimes they were kept as pets (Ja.II,184).
-The Jātaka describes a troop of langurs raiding a tinduka tree on the outskirts of a village (Ja.II,76).
+Langurs have hands, feet and faces resembling those of humans (Ja III 73).
+The Buddha said that the distracted person 'jumps from here to there like a langur searching for fruit in the forest' (Dhp 334).
+Sometimes they were kept as pets (Ja II 184).
+The Jātaka describes a troop of langurs raiding a tiṇḍuka tree on the outskirts of a village (Ja II 76).

-There is intense competition to become the dominant male and one that does will immediately try to kill all the young so that the females will come into estrous and he can mate with them.
-This behaviour seems to have been noticed by the ancient Indians and is probably the basis of the Tayodhamma Jātaka (Ja.I,280-2).
+There is intense competition to become the dominant male and one that does will immediately try to kill all the young so that the females will come into oestrus and he can mate with them.
+This behaviour seems to have been noticed by the ancient Indians and is probably the basis of the Tayodhamma Jātaka (Ja I 280-82).
 In this story the dominant male of a troop of langurs castrates with his teeth all the infant males out of fear that they may grow up and replace him.
-In a story meant to illustrate the idea that greed can make one blind to one's own benefit, a Jātaka tell of a langur who lets go of all the beans it had just to retrieve one that it had dropped (Ja.II,74).
+In a story meant to illustrate the idea that greed can make one blind to one's own benefit, a Jātaka tell of a langur who lets go of all the beans it had just to retrieve one that it had dropped (Ja II 74).